 Imke Du Toit

 If you could change three things about luxury interior design, what would they be?
-And why do you think they're long overdue for a little bit of a shake up?
+And why do you think they are long overdue for a little bit of a shake up?
 If you could choose three.

 Three things that need to be changed in luxury interior design.
-I think, well, the good thing is I think things are already changing quite a lot in our industry. think people are not always, designers are not always approaching the big superstar brands anymore when it comes to sourcing pieces of furniture.
+I think, well, the good thing is I think things are already changing quite a lot in our industry.
+I think people are not always, designers are not always approaching the big superstar brands anymore when it comes to sourcing pieces of furniture, and they are open to exploring more niche items that are made by artisans.
+And I think that is the true luxury, something that is potentially handmade, something that is limited edition.
+So it is not just the box standard, big brand sofa that you bought from a luxury store in central London.
+And I think, luckily, clients are realising that as well.
+So I think people are stepping away from the mainstream concept of what luxury is, which is great.

 Imke Du Toit